blairbilodeau/website-files/content/author/admin/_index.md

 superuser = true

 # Role/position
-# role = "Member of Research Staff The Voleon Group"
+# role = "Senior Member of Research Staff The Voleon Group"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.